NumericalA/Numerical/README.md

 # Numerical
-A program that solves some numerical analysis techni
+A program that solves some numerical analysis techniques.